Skip to main content

 What we do

-We provide a wide range of dental, medical and surgical treatment, as well as outpatient and inpatient services.
+We provide a wide range of surgical treatments for conditions of the maxillofacial region, as well as outpatient and inpatient services.

-Minor procedures with local anaesthetic are undertaken at the SA Dental Hospital, with major operations with general anaesthetic occurring at the RAH.
+Procedures with local anaesthetic are undertaken at the Adelaide Dental Hospital, with major procedures occurring at the RAH.

 These include: